slint-ui/slint/docs/language/src/builtins/enums.md

 ## `TextOverflow`

- This enum describes the how the text appear if it is too wide to fit in the Text width.
+ This enum describes the how the text appear if it is too wide to fit in the [`Text`](elements.md#text) width.

 * **`clip`**: The text will simply be clipped.
 * **`elide`**: The text will be elided with `…`.

 ## `TextVerticalAlignment`

- This enum describes the different types of alignment of text along the vertical axis.
+ This enum describes the different types of alignment of text along the vertical axis of a [`Text`](elements.md#text) element.

 * **`top`**: The text will be aligned to the top of the containing box.
 * **`center`**: The text will be vertically centered within the containing box.